atlasbioinfo/CRISPR-CBEI/README.md

 The offline version is divided into the local server version and the HTML version.

 CrisprCBEI is pure front-end software, so we first introduced the HTML version, which can run the software in a browser by merely opening an HTML file.
-However, due to browser security, the HTML version only works in a few browsers (currently available in tests with Firefox and Microsoft Edge browsers).So we launched the local server version at the same time.This version can build a local server with a simple command to run in any HTML5 enabled browser (currently all the major browsers).
+However, due to browser security settings, the HTML version only works in a few browsers (currently available in tests with Firefox and Microsoft Edge browsers).So we launched the local server version at the same time.This version can build a local server with a simple command to run in any HTML5 enabled browser (currently all the major browsers).

 ## CrisprCBEI.py version
 For the Python version, CrisprCBEI.py is more efficient and can compute large amounts of data.
 This python version only allows CBEI predictions.The next off-target prediction can be made using the existing tools.